stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 So that's how not to fear AI:

 1. ==Consider it as Extended Intelligence==.
 It is a tool, built on probability functions, and has fundamental limitations.
 Don't overestimate its scope.
-2. ==Reject fears purely based on a world view that you probably don’t share== and that is rooted in a view of humanity and of technology that comes from science fiction, and not from reality.
+2. ==Reject fears purely based on a world view that you probably don't share== and that is rooted in a view of humanity and of technology that comes from science fiction, and not from reality.

-Instead, contribute to creating the future you want to live in.
+Instead, ==contribute to creating the future you want to live in.
 Use AI where appropriate.
-Tools are for the worker [^12].
+Tools are for the worker== [^12].

 Enjoy.